MarvinTeichmann/KittiSeg/README.md

     1. Retrieve kitti data url here: [http://www.cvlibs.net/download.php?file=data_road.zip](http://www.cvlibs.net/download.php?file=data_road.zip)
     2. Call `python download_data.py --kitti_url URL_YOU_RETRIEVED`

 Running the model using `demo.py` does not require you to download kitti data (step 3).
 Step 3 is only required if you want to train your own model using `train.py` or bench a model agains the official evaluation score `evaluate.py`.
 Also note, that I recommend using `download_data.py` instead of downloading the data yourself.
 The script will also extract and prepare the data.
-See Section [Managing Folders](README.md#managing-folders) if you like to control where the data is stored.
+See Section [Manage data storage](README.md#manage-data-storage) if you like to control where the data is stored.

 ## Tutorial